j-mikhail/whatsinaname/readme.md

 With enough training records, it may be possible to increase the overall accuracy to a level which would be useful for practical predictions.
 However, the law of diminishing returns is likely to apply once a certain threshold is reached.
 In some cases, we also observed certain algorithms, such as Maximum Entropy, beginning to perform worse with extremely large training sets, suggesting that plateauing is a likely outcome.

-Ultimately, with our data in its current state, automatic classification of genre based on plot may not achievable.
-That said, re-examing and restructuring the data would be a better approach towards achieving better accuracy.
+Ultimately, with our data in its current state, automatic classification of genre based on plot may not be achievable.
+That said, re-examining and restructuring the data would be a better approach towards achieving better accuracy.
 With adjusted sparsity, as well as the possible inclusion of additional features unrelated to plot, it may be possible to build a high-performing model.
 Further experimentation is needed.

 ### Further Research